InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 ## 5. CMP interface requirements<a name="cmpreq"></a>
 Please refer to the policies for the minimal information / functionality that needs to be shown on the first screen of the UI and the information that must be present on second/additional layers of the UI.

+Additionally, all live CMP implementations must obfuscate their JavaScript code to help prevent misappropriation of CMP code

 # How do vendors outside the RTB bidstream query a CMP?<a name="outsidertb"></a>
 At a high level, all vendors need to query the CMP on the page to get access to consent information in the TC String, parse the consent data in the String, and gate usage of user data based on user consent.
 This lookup needs to be executed as close as possible to using the user data so that the latest value of consent is used.